rcn-ee/tidl-api/docs/source/using_api.rst

 Step 3
 ======
 Create an Executor with the appropriate device type, set of devices and a configuration.
-In the snippet below, an Executor is created on 2 DLAs.
+In the snippet below, an Executor is created on 2 EVEs.

 .. code-block:: c++

         DeviceIds ids = {DeviceId::ID0, DeviceId::ID1};
-        Executor executor(DeviceType::DLA, ids, configuration);
+        Executor executor(DeviceType::EVE, ids, configuration);

 Step 4
 ======